Monday, 9 Mar 2026

 • Skills Development: Enhanced focus on vocational training and apprenticeships can bridge the gap between educational outcomes and market needs.
 Tailoring education to meet the demands of key growth sectors like technology, green energy, and services could improve employability among the youth.

-• Government Initiatives: Programs specifically designed to support youth employment, such as government-subsidized internships or job placements, can provide necessary experience and skills.
+• Government Initiatives: Programmes specifically designed to support youth employment, such as government-subsidized internships or job placements, can provide necessary experience and skills.
 Moreover, policies that encourage entrepreneurship can enable young people to create their own job opportunities.

 Related: Can AI Solve South Africa’s Unemployment Problem?